 EDILs are lower interest loans of up to \$2 million to pay for expenses that could have been met had the disaster not occurred, including payroll and other operating expenses.
 Principal and interest may be deferred at SBA's discretion.
 Sole proprietorships, with or without employees, independent contractors, cooperatives and employee owned businesses and Tribal small businesses with less than 500 employees are eligible for these loans.

-And Non-profits of any size also qualify.
+Non-profits of any size also qualify.

-• If you apply for an EIDL and you have been in operation since January 31, 2020 you are eligible for an Emergency Economic Injury Grant.
-The way the grant works is when you apply for the EIDL you can request an advance on the loan of not more than \$10,000 - which the SBA must distribute within 3 days.
+- If you apply for an EIDL and you have been in operation since January 31, 2020 you are eligible for an Emergency Economic Injury Grant.
+The way the grant works is when you apply for the EIDL you can request an advance on the loan of not more than \$10,000 which the SBA must distribute within 3 days.
 You will not be required to repay the advance even if you are denied the loan.
-You must use this grant for providing paid sick leave to employees (other than Emergency Sick Leave under the Families First Act), maintaining payroll, meeting increased costs to obtain materials, making rent or mortgage payments and repaying obligations that cannot be met due to revenue losses.

-- The Consolidated Appropriations Act of 2021 clarified that the amount of the grant should not have been limited to \$1,000 per employee.
+You must use this grant for providing paid sick leave to employees (other than Emergency Sick Leave under the Families First Act), maintaining payroll, meeting increased costs to obtain materials, making rent or mortgage payments and repaying obligations that cannot be met due to revenue losses. - The Consolidated Appropriations Act of 2021 clarified that the amount of the grant should not have been limited to \$1,000 per employee.
 If you previously receive an Emergency Economic Injury Grant for less than the full \$10,000 you should receive the difference between what you received and the \$10,000.
 SBA is required to notify each entity that is eligible for the difference. - This provision of the Act is retroactive to January 31, 2020 so if you have already applied you are eligible to receive the grant contact your SBA lender to request the grant. - You can have an EIDL and a PPP Loan at the same time HOWEVER you cannot use the proceeds from the two loans for the same thing.
-If you received a EIDL loan to pay payroll between January 31, 2020 and April 3, 2020 you will be required to refinance the EIDL into your PPP Loan. - The Emergency Economic Injury Grant are NOT taxable income to the borrower and the expenses that you paid for with the grant are deductible as ordinary business expenses.
+If you received a EIDL loan to pay payroll between January 31, 2020 and April 3, 2020 you will be required to refinance the EIDL into your PPP Loan.